-The Tao massage is a profound massage, a kind of meditation as it were, to achieve a perfectly harmonious state of mind and body.
+The Tao Massage is a profound massage, a kind of meditation as it were, to achieve a perfectly harmonious state of mind and body.
 The idea is that when the body comes to rest, the mind also becomes calm.
-Touch and massage is used to stimulate internal energy flow, using strokes and manipulation along the energy meridians.
+Touch and massage is used to stimulate internal energy flow, using strokes and manipulation along the Energy Meridians.

-Benefits of the Tao-Massage are thought to be a state of inner calm, feeling grounded and balanced, relaxation of the muscles, the skin and connective tissue, improvement of flexibility and mobility, the stimulation of blood circulation and strengthening of the nervous system.
+Benefits of the Tao-Massage are thought to be a state of inner calm, feeling grounded and balanced, relaxation of the muscles, skin and connective tissue, improvement of flexibility and mobility, stimulation of blood circulation and strengthening of the nervous system.
 Additionally, it’s thought to help in lowering high blood pressure and wound healing.

 The massage is given unclothed, on a massage mat on the floor or on a massage table, and the therapist typically uses some massage oil.
 Mind that the Tao-Massage is a structured massage, given in a very precise order with certain predefined steps and sequences.